asalber/python/docs/index.md

 # Python repository

-This repository contains a bunch of references, tutorials, courses, recipes, libraries, software tools and other stuff for programming with Python.
+This repository contains a bunch of references, tutorials, courses, recipes, libraries, software tools and other stuff for programming with [Python](https://www.python.org/).
-It is focused mainly in data science.
+It is focused mainly on Data Science.

 ## References